playcanvas/blog/_posts/2014-11-21-playcanvas-update-211114.markdown

 ### Other News

-#### Referrals

-Our new [**Referrals Program**](https://blog.playcanvas.com/playcanvas-referrals-program/) is our way of saying thank you for sharing the PlayCanvas Engine.
-Simply share your [unique referral link](https://playcanvas.com/referrals) where and when you please and if a user signs up to PlayCanvas using your link, you get **5% of anything they spend** on PlayCanvas for their first year.

 #### Propsplanet

 We [announced](https://blog.playcanvas.com/3d-asset-store-propsplanet-upgrades-from-unity-to-playcanvas/) that PlayCanvas is now powering 3D Asset Store [Propsplanet](http://www.propsplanet.com).
 Propsplanet is a great place to pick up beautiful game ready assets.
 Using their 3D preview you'll see exactly what the asset looks like in your game before you buy.